bahsim/idgl-dev-system/02-anatomy-of-a-spec.md

 *   **Vagueness:** "Make a button."
 (Violates Discipline of Thought; lacks context, constraints, and criteria.)
 *   **Compound Objectives:** "Create the `useDebounce` hook and refactor the user profile page."
 (Violates Respect for the Energy of Attention; this should be two separate Generative Tasks.)
 *   **Implied Knowledge:** "Implement standard debounce logic."
 (Fails to specify the output format; the expected logic must be explicitly defined in the criteria.)

+## 5. The Principle of Enrichment

+The core principle that elevates a good Spec to a great one is **enrichment**: the practice of providing a level of detail in the `Verification Criteria` that leaves no room for ambiguity.
+This is the most direct way to ensure the AI's output is consistent, reliable, and correct.
+More detail equals more consistency.

+An enriched Spec does not need to be long, but it must be precise.
+It forces the author to think through the complete behavior of the desired artifact, including edge cases and error conditions.

+### Enriched Verification Criteria Example
+This example shows an enriched version of the `useDebounce` criteria from section 3.3.

+> #### Verification Criteria
+> - [ ] The hook must accept a generic `value` of type `T` and a `delay` in milliseconds.
+> - [ ] It must return a value of type `T`.
+> - [ ] The returned value must only update after the `delay` has passed without the input `value` changing.
+> - [ ] On the initial render, the returned value must be equal to the initial input value.
+> - [ ] If the component unmounts, any pending debounced updates must be cancelled to prevent memory leaks.
+> - [ ] The hook's internal timer must be correctly cleaned up and reset whenever the input `value` changes.
+> - [ ] The hook should be accompanied by a suite of unit tests that cover the core logic, the cancellation behavior, and the edge case of a `delay` of `0`.